 “Just get a cheap one from Woolworths then.”

 “No, I want to get a lovely expensive ring for a lovely young lady.”

 Anne was happy with the compliment but thought that’s the end of that conversation.
 It is time to tell him about going to Spain either that or forget about it.
-“I phoned my sister Jaqui up last week to try and smooth things over between us.
-Jaqui said that they had been so worried and were happy to hear from me.
+“I phoned my sister Jacqui up last week to try and smooth things over between us.
+Jacqui said that they had been worried and she seemed so pleased to hear from me.
 They want us to get together and heal the bad feeling between us.”

 “That has got to be good news,” Dennis said.

 “The thing is, they are going to Spain for two weeks soon and they asked me if I would like to go with them.
 But I don’t know why they have asked me.”